These guides are AI-generated educational summaries — not legal or medical advice.

 Omitting DeLuca factor reporting (pain, weakness, fatigability, incoordination with repetitive use)

-Why: The DBQ has specific checkboxes for pain, fatigability, weakness, incoordination, and lack of endurance.
+The DBQ has specific checkboxes for pain, fatigability, weakness, incoordination, and lack of endurance.
 If you do not report these symptoms, the examiner has no basis to check them, and functional loss beyond ROM may go unrecorded.

-Do this instead: Proactively describe each DeLuca factor to the examiner before or during testing.
+Instead: Proactively describe each DeLuca factor to the examiner before or during testing.
 Do not wait to be asked specifically about each one.
 State: 'When I use my hand repeatedly, the grip weakens significantly and I experience increased pain.'

 Impact: All levels - affects functional impairment documentation